Kwesi Owusu

-Kwesi Owusu is a Ghanaian writer, filmmaker, and creative entrepreneur.
-He is considered "one of Ghana’s leading filmmakers and communications specialists" and is also the author of five books.
+Kwesi Owusu (24 October 1954 – 22 March 2025) was a Ghanaian writer, filmmaker and creative entrepreneur.
+He was considered "one of Ghana’s leading filmmakers and communications specialists" and was also the author of five books.
 In the 1980s, he was a founding member of the influential pan-African performance group African Dawn.
-Since 2022, Owusu has hosted the African Dawn podcast, covering "untold stories" from Africa's cultural history as well as current trends in the arts world.
+From 2022, Owusu hosted the African Dawn podcast, covering "untold stories" from Africa's cultural history as well as current trends in the arts world.

 Biography

 Early years and education

-Kwesi Owusu was born in Sekondi, Gold Coast (present-day Ghana), in the mid-1950s.
+Kwesi Kwarteng Owusu was born in Sekondi, Gold Coast (present-day Ghana), in 1954.
 He attended Adisadel College, Cape Coast, going on to do postgraduate studies in Political Science and Pre Colonial African Social Formations at the London School of Economics (1980–83).

 African Dawn

 Continuing to be based in England, in the 1980s, Owusu co-founded the pan-African poetry and music group, African Dawn, together with Sheikh Gueye and Wanjiku Kiarie, later joined by Nii Noi Nortey, Merle Collins, Wala Danga, and Vico Mensah.
 Described as "modern-day griots", African Dawn released four albums, and among other activities worked with Ngũgĩ wa Thiong'o on the 1984 stage production The Trial of Dedan Kimathi.
 Commenting on the aesthetics used by African Dawn, Ngũgĩ stated: "For Owusu, the fusion of art forms characteristic of orature is what gives to black artists an international character as artists and cultural workers defying formal definitions of the geopolitical to connect with centres of inspiration in Africa, Asia, and the Caribbean without relinquishing their claims to their legitimate space within Britain and Europe.
 Orature so conceived is against the ghetto and the margin."